Start Here

 Strategy & Architecture

-For organizations planning high-visibility events where structural decisions must be right before contracts, budgets, and public commitments lock.
+For organizations planning high-stakes conferences, summits, executive convenings, and nonprofit or association programs where structural decisions must be right before contracts, budgets, and public commitments lock.

 Planning Support

-For active planning teams that need senior reinforcement to stabilize timelines, vendors, and operational flow without expanding headcount.
+For active planning teams that need senior event operations and project management reinforcement to stabilize timelines, vendors, stakeholders, decisions, and operational flow without expanding headcount.

 Governance & Oversight

-For event environments where structural pressure is already visible and stabilization is needed before consequences escalate.
+For event environments where structural pressure, unclear ownership, vendor exposure, accessibility gaps, or decision risk are already visible and stabilization is needed before consequences escalate.

 Rapid Event Pressure Review

-Within 24 hours, you will receive a written Pressure Summary outlining where pressure is forming and possible stabilization paths.
+Within 24 hours, you receive a written Pressure Summary outlining where the pressure is coming from, what needs attention first, and whether the event needs stronger governance, planning support, accessibility review, or clearer decision ownership.

 45-minute diagnostic session · $650